 - Flaky Sea Salt or other finishing salt

-- Use a mandoline or sharp knife to slice zucchini into 1/8” thick slices.
-In a large colander, toss the zucchini slices with the 1/4 teaspoon of salt.
+- Use a mandoline or sharp knife to slice 16 oz zucchini into 1/8” thick slices.
+In a large colander, toss the zucchini slices with ¼ teaspoon table salt.
 Place the colander over a bowl and set aside for 15 minutes.
-Meanwhile, preheat the oven to 375°F.
+Meanwhile, preheat the oven to 375 °F.

 - Spread the zucchini in a single layer on a paper towel.
 Lay another paper towel on top of the zucchini and press down to absorb the excess liquid.

-- Roll the dough to a 14” circle and transfer to a sheet of parchment paper.
+- Roll 1/2 recipe Whole Wheat Pie Crust to a 14” circle and transfer to a sheet of parchment paper.
 Slide the paper onto a sheet pan.

-- In a small bowl, combine the goat cheese and the pesto, mix with a fork until smooth.
+- In a small bowl, combine 4 oz soft goat cheese and 2 tablespoons basil pesto, mix with a fork until smooth.
 Spread the goat cheese mix over the dough leaving a 1" boarder all around.
 Starting from the outside border of the goat cheese, arrange the zucchini slices in overlapping concentric circles all the way to the center.

-- Combine the bread crumbs and Parmesan then sprinkle evenly over the zucchini.
+- Combine 2 tablespoons grated Parmesan cheese and 2 tablespoons bread crumbs then sprinkle evenly over the zucchini.

 - Use the edge of the paper to lift and fold the border over the filling, pleating the dough into an attractive pattern.
 Brush the border with egg wash and sprinkle with finishing salt.